 Corey Tochor was elected as a Member of Parliament to represent the federal riding of Saskatoon-University on October 21, 2019.
-He is currently the Special Advisor on Nuclear Energy for the Conservative Party and sits as the Vice-Chair on the Science and Research committee.
+He is currently the Associate Shadow Minister for Natural Resources (Nuclear) for the Conservative Party and sits as the Vice-Chair on the Science and Research committee.

 Corey has a wealth of legislative experience, he was first elected to the Saskatchewan Legislature in the 2011 provincial election.
 Corey’s legislative responsibilities began early in his first term when he served as Deputy Chair of Committees.
 He served as Deputy Whip and was later appointed Deputy House Leader by Premier Wall.